22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 Take a whopping 50% off across favorites for men and women, including clothing and accessories.

-This midi wrap dress is all about versatility: It can be dressed up or down during a range of seasons depending on which accessories you pick.
+This midi wrap dress is all about versatility: It can be dressed up or down across a range of seasons depending on which accessories you pick.

 Athleta